FroshTheFrog/mcts-for-maximizing-nondifferentiable-functions/README.md

 ### Output Format:

-START: {start state utility)
+START: { start state utility )

-AFTER SMART SEARCH: {state utility after smart search) WITH A TREE SIZE OF: {number of nodes in search tree after smart search)
+AFTER SMART SEARCH: { state utility after smart search }
+WITH A TREE SIZE OF: { number of nodes in search tree after smart search }

-AFTER RANDOM SEARCH: {state utility after random search) WITH A TREE SIZE OF: {number of nodes in search tree after random search)
+AFTER RANDOM SEARCH: { state utility after random search }
+WITH A TREE SIZE OF: { number of nodes in search tree after random search }

 _______________________________